Department of Sport Science and Physical Education

 - Physical Education

-- Sport Studies: Exercise Science
+- Sport Studies: Health Promotion

 - Sport Studies: Sport Management

-Teacher Education: Physical Education (P–12)
+Educator Preparation: Physical Education (P–12)

 The Physical Education major prepares graduates to combine teaching and coaching responsibilities to enhance employability in the teaching field.
-Physical Education involves teaching pre-kindergarten-through-grade-12 youth the performance and understanding of basic motor skills, games, and life-long fitness activities, as well as the social and personal skills related to participating in physical activities.
+Physical Education involves teaching pre-Kindergarten-through-Grade-12 youth the performance and understanding of basic motor skills, games, and life-long fitness activities, as well as the social and personal skills related to participating in physical activities.
 Physical educators at all levels are responsible for enhancing these skills while working with a variety of ability levels and meeting the needs of those who have disabilities.

-Huntingdon physical education graduates may become certified to teach in Alabama with reciprocity in a wide range of states.
+Huntingdon physical education graduates may qualify to become certified to teach in Alabama with reciprocity in a wide range of states.
 Once you have completed your degree and passed your certification exam, you may seek a full-time teaching position immediately.
 Flexibility in your willingness to relocate or to teach at various grade levels will enhance your employability.
 Some physical educators choose to coach or officiate as well.
 You may advance in your career as either a director of physical education, adapted physical educator, athletic director, or school principal, among many possibilities.

 Sport Studies: Sport Management